Rwanda Gorilla Tours

 About gorilla tours in Rwanda

-Gorillas in Rwanda are sub-species of Eastern gorillas, only found in Rwanda, Uganda and the Democratic Republic of Congo.
-A first-time gorilla trekker might not distinguish the different gorilla sub-species but mountain gorillas are distinguishable by their longer, darker and thicker fur that ensures their survival in the cold and mountainous areas where they live.
+Gorillas in Rwanda are sub-species of Eastern gorillas, only found in Rwanda, Uganda, and the Democratic Republic of Congo.
+A first-time gorilla trekker might not distinguish the different gorilla sub-species but mountain gorillas are distinguishable by their longer, darker, and thicker fur that ensures their survival in the cold and mountainous areas where they live.

 A baby mountain gorilla is born weighing 1.8 to 2 kilograms, after 8.5 months gestation and will be about 100-200 kilograms in adulthood (depending on the sex).
-At the time of writing, there are 12 habituated gorilla families habituated in Volcanoes National Park, making it 96 gorilla permits for travellers interested in Rwanda Gorilla Tours.
+At the time of writing, there are 12 habituated gorilla families habituated in Volcanoes National Park, making it 96 gorilla permits for travelers interested in Rwanda Gorilla Tours.

 What to expect during Rwanda gorilla trekking safaris?

-Hikes start by about 08h00 after about 20-30 minutes’ drive to the trailheads at the park boundary and go up to different gorilla family locations.
+Hikes start at about 08h00 after about 20-30 minutes drive to the trailheads at the park boundary and go up to different gorilla family locations.
 These treks will take anywhere between half an hour to three hours or more, until elevations of 8202 feet to 13123 feet above sea level.
-Given the high altitude and rugged terrains of gorilla habitats, hiring of porters is recommended to carry your backpack and camera equipment in addition to offering a helping hand during the gorilla trekking adventure.
+Given the high altitude and rugged terrains of gorilla habitats, hiring porters is recommended to carry your backpack and camera equipment in addition to offering a helping hand during the gorilla trekking adventure.

-The English-speaking Ranger guides are knowledgeable of the jungle and mountain gorilla behavior, often leading visitors through search for habituated gorilla groups, which are obviously accustomed to human presence.
+The English-speaking Ranger guides are knowledgeable of the jungle and mountain gorilla behavior, often leading visitors through the search for habituated gorilla groups, which are accustomed to human presence.
 A sight of the huge silverback weighing up to 200 kilograms and playful baby gorillas are some of the expectations of trekkers during Rwanda gorilla tours as only one hour is provided for observation and photography.

 Igisha gorilla group